Miya Bholat Miya Bholat

 Few things are more frustrating than having a vehicle down for repairs only to discover you don't have the needed parts in stock.
 While you wait for parts to arrive, that vehicle sits idle—not generating revenue, but still incurring costs.
 Efficient parts inventory management ensures you have critical parts on hand when needed without tying up excessive capital in parts that rarely get used.

 The key is finding the right balance.
 Stock too many parts and you're wasting money on inventory that sits on shelves gathering dust.
 Stock too few and you're constantly waiting on deliveries, extending vehicle downtime.
 Smart fleet managers analyze their maintenance history to identify which parts get used most frequently, then maintain appropriate inventory levels for those items.
+For fleets with recurring maintenance cycles, negotiating volume pricing on high-frequency parts (filters, belts, brake components) through a preferred supplier arrangement reduces per-unit cost and shortens lead time, since suppliers prioritize standing orders over one-off purchases.

 Modern parts inventory systems track what you have in stock, what's been used, and what needs to be reordered.
 Some systems can even automatically generate purchase orders when stock falls below defined levels, ensuring you never run out of critical items.